-Come for a one, two, or three week segment or for the full month. *Note: One week segments are only available for weeks one and two.
+Come for one, two, or three week segments, or for the full month.

 Scholarship and Work-Study

 There will be scholarship and work-study available for this program.
 If you are interested in this option please register for the program first and then fill out an application.
 The deadline to register and fill out the scholarship application is November 1.
 Click here for more information, and to find the online financial aid application.
 You are welcome to apply at any time.
 Applications will be reviewed shortly after the scholarship deadline.

 For general information about traveling to our retreat center, please see the Getting Here page on the Blazing Mountain website.

 Dharma Ocean will be offering a private shuttle service directly from Denver International Airport to Blazing Mountain Retreat Center for this program.
 There are limited seats available for this service.
 Therefore, we suggest that you choose this option at registration if you need this service and would like to guarantee a seat.
 We have endeavored to keep the fee associated with this chartered shuttle as low as possible and competitive with other public transportation options.

 If you do plan to use the shuttle service make sure your inbound flight allows for enough time to board the charter bus by 12:45 PM.
 We recommend that your flight arrives before 12:00 PM.